freekcoder22/freekcoder22/README.md

 - 👋 Hi, I’m @freekcoder22
-- 👀 I’m interested in python development
+- 👀 My name is Lakshya saxena
-- 🌱 I’m currently learning python liabraries
+- 🌱 I’m Front End developer.
-- 💞️ I’m looking to collaborate on python develpment related
+- 💞️ I’m looking to collaborate or work on a web development pofile role.
-- 📫 How to reach me by my whats app 7668091355
+- 📫 contact no.7668091355

 -